rematch/rematch/plugins/select/README.md

 ### Combining selectors

-`@rematch/select` injects `models` into each selector factory to allow it to depend on other models state.
+`@rematch/select` injects `select` into each selector factory to allow it to depend on other models state.

+> Its less redundant to give `select` the descriptive name `models` internally.

 > If your factory is a `function`, you can use `this` as a shortcut to the current model's selectors